apache/trafficserver/doc/admin-guide/plugins/stats_over_http.en.rst

 .. option:: allow_ip=

-A comma separated white list of ipv4 addresses allowed to access the endpoint
+A comma separated list of IPv4 addresses allowed to access the endpoint

 .. option:: allow_ip6=

-A comma separated white list of ipv6 addresses allowed to access the endpoint
+A comma separated list of IPv6 addresses allowed to access the endpoint

 Output Format
 =============

-By default stats_over_http.so will output all the stats in json format.
+By default stats_over_http.so will output all the stats in JSON format.
 However if you wish to have it in CSV format you can do so by passing an ``Accept`` header:

 .. option:: Accept: text/csv